AviratShambharkar/Web_Dev/README.md

   - submissions: Number (Count or reference to submissions made for this problem)
   - likes: Number (Number of likes or upvotes the problem has received) May or May not add
   - dislikes: Number (Number of dislikes or downvotes the problem has received) May or May not add

-**May add or remove new collections, fields depending upon need and ease of the implementation**.

 - Users Collection Schema